-You can also further minimize upfront cash expenses by buying special bicycle parts on-demand as needed by clients, instead of keeping them on hand.
-Just be sure to set clear expectations for your customers about the timeline they can anticipate for their parts to arrive and repairs to be completed.
+You can also further minimize upfront cash expenses by buying special bicycle parts on-demand as needed by clients instead of keeping them on hand.
+Just be sure to set clear expectations for your customers about the timeline to anticipate for their parts to arrive and repairs to be completed.

 It’s also wise to invest in alliances with bicycling clubs and organizations in the community.
 Members of these clubs can become potential mentors or clients.

 The market for bicycle repair is booming.

 According to the U.S. Bureau of Labor Statistics, bicycle repair is predicted to experience faster-than-average growth of 26% between 2016-2026.

 Your location will also have a significant impact on the market.